 Our future capital requirements will depend upon many factors, including progress with developing, manufacturing and marketing our technologies, the time and costs involved in preparing, filing, prosecuting, maintaining and enforcing patent claims and other proprietary rights, our ability to establish collaborative arrangements, marketing activities and competing technological and market developments, including regulatory changes and overall economic conditions in our target markets.
-Our ability to generate revenue and achieve profitability requires us to successfully market and secure purchase orders for our products from customers currently identified in our sales pipeline, as well as new customers.
+Our ability to generate revenue and achieve profitability requires us to successfully market and secure purchase orders for our products from customers currently identified in our sales pipeline as well as new customers.
 We also will be required to efficiently manufacturer and deliver equipment on those purchase orders.
-These activities, including our planned research and development efforts, will require significant uses of working capital through the end of 2020 and beyond.
-Based on our current operating plans, we believe that our existing cash at the time of this filing, and cash received under the Paycheck Protection Program (see NOTE 8 in the accompanying unaudited condensed consolidated financial statements for the three and nine months ended September 30, 2020 and 2019 for further details) will only be sufficient to meet our anticipated operating needs through December 2020.
+These activities, including our planned research and development efforts, will require significant uses of working capital.
+There can be no assurances that we will generate revenue and cash flow as expected in our current business plan.
+We may seek additional funds through equity or debt offerings and/or borrowings under additional notes payable, lines of credit or other sources.
+We do not know whether additional financing will be available on commercially acceptable terms or at all, when needed.
+If adequate funds are not available or are not available on commercially acceptable terms, our ability to fund our operations, support the growth of our business or otherwise respond to competitive pressures could be significantly delayed or limited, which could materially adversely affect our business, financial condition or results of operations.